alandotcom/tailscale-forwarder/README.md

 4. Get the service hostnames.

-   You should see multiple machines in the Tailscale [dashboard](https://login.tailscale.com/admin/machines) with the format `<Service Name>.<Base Hostname>`.
+   You should see multiple machines in the Tailscale [dashboard](https://login.tailscale.com/admin/machines) with the format `<Service Name>-<Base Hostname>` (dots in hostname are converted to hyphens).

    Each service gets its own descriptive hostname.

 5. Use the service-specific hostname to connect.

-   Example: `postgresql://postgres:<Postgres Password>@postgres.my-project-production.railway:5432/railway`
+   Example: `postgresql://postgres:<Postgres Password>@postgres-my-project-production-railway:5432/railway`

    Each service has a clear, descriptive hostname that tells you exactly what you're connecting to.